jajep18/DNFmasters22-23/README.md

 At runtime the OS also needs to know where the dynamic library is, so we need to give the path to LD_LIBRARY_PATH

 # Notes on compiling ROS2 in general
-Can run single nodes: ros2 run test_package dnf_pubsub
+Can run single nodes: ros2 run main_package dnf_pubsub
-Can compile specific packages instead of all packages: colcon build --packages-select <pkg_name> --symlink-install colcon build --packages-select test_package
+Can compile specific packages instead of all packages: colcon build --packages-select <pkg_name> --symlink-install colcon build --packages-select main_package

 # Notes. on rename
 delete build, install and log on renaming, and re-run 'colcon build'